Conversion Optimization

 47% expect websites to load within two seconds.

-The fastest hacks to reduce website speed for eCommerce conversion rate optimization include:
+The fastest hacks to reduce website speed to enhance eCommerce conversion rate include:

 ✅ Choose an image compression plugin that does not hinder image quality